Quick & Healthy Pizza Soup

-I’ve got something special for you today.
-Not only do I have a quick, easy, and healthy soup you can make with your kids, I’ll show you an easy way to help others in need.
+I have a quick, easy, and healthy soup you can make with your kids!

 Getting kids involved in the kitchen is a great thing.
 Not only does it teach them important life skills, but they learn about food in its raw form.
 (Even better if you’re eating from a garden in your backyard!)
 When my kids help out in the kitchen, they’re also more excited to eat what we’ve made.